 Set in Europe between the two World Wars, the romantic comedy-drama follows the adventures of fearless Linda Radlett (Cinderella and Downton star Lily James) and her best friend and cousin Fanny Logan (Emily Beecham).

 Obsessed with love and marriage, the pair are on the hunt for their ideal husband.
 But their friendship is rocked as Fanny decides to go for a steady life while Linda opts to follow her heart.
 This leads Linda down an increasingly wild path.
-The Beeb teases the show will pose “questions about freedom, love and sex and the mystery of the human heart”.
+The Beeb says the show poses “questions about freedom, love and sex and the mystery of the human heart”.

 What happened in episode one?

 The first installment of The Pursuit of Love saw Linda and Fanny growing up dreaming of meeting their perfect man who will sweep them off their feet in a whirlwind of romance and adventure.